-Table \ref{AppTable::Replication_BPP_19801992} uses the original BPP data over 1980-1992 \citep[taken from the replication package of][available online]{Blundell_Pistaferri_Preston2008} and does three things.
+Table \ref{AppTable::Replication_BPP_19801992} uses the original BPP data over 1980--1992 \citep[taken from the replication package of][available online]{Blundell_Pistaferri_Preston2008} and does three things.

-First, we replicate BPP over the original data/period of time, using BPP's \emph{annual} growth rates of income and consumption.
+First, we replicate BPP over the original data/period of time, using our code but BPP's \emph{annual} growth rates of income and consumption.
 This is column 1 in table \ref{AppTable::Replication_BPP_19801992}.
 We obtain numerically similar results to BPP, namely $\phi^{(1)}=0.64$ while $\psi^{(1)}$ is statistically zero.

 Second, we calculate \emph{biennial} growth rates of income and consumption and re-estimate the linear model.
 This is column 2 in table \ref{AppTable::Replication_BPP_19801992}; this estimation is analogous to the linear function estimation in column 1 of table \ref{Table::Consumption_function}, albeit using the original BPP sample.
-Note that despite the use of biennial data, $\phi^{(1)}$ and $\psi^{(1)}$ still express the pass-through at annual rates (see appendix \ref{Appendix::Identification}). $\phi^{(1)}$ drops by 20\% to $0.518$, while $\psi^{(1)}$ remains qualitatively unaffected.
-The use of biennial data thus reduces the pass-through of permanent shocks.
+Note that despite the use of biennial data, $\phi^{(1)}$ and $\psi^{(1)}$ still express the pass-through at annual rates (see appendix \ref{Appendix::Identification}). $\phi^{(1)}$ drops by 20\% to $0.518$, while $\psi^{(1)}$ remains small but turns statistically significant.
 With biennial data, we only identify the pass-though of an `aggregate' permanent shock over two years.
-Some higher frequency shocks will be muted at the observed lower frequency, e.g., a second-year shock may partly undo a large first-year shock, so we cannot observe their transmission.
-In other words, we only measure an `aggregate' pass-through within a given biennial period, which means that some higher-frequency shocks will be inevitably smoothed out at the observed lower frequency.
+Some higher frequency shocks are muted at the observed lower frequency, given that we can only observe an average of two one-year permanent shocks over the two-year period.
+In other words, the biennial data allow us to measure only an `aggregate' or average pass-through within a given period, and some higher-frequency shocks are inevitably smoothed out at this observed lower frequency.